Utah Hang Gliding & Paragliding Association

 Kiwanis Park is close to the BYU campus and in the middle of a busy residential neighborhood, so both scheduled and non-scheduled group activities are common in the park.
 Pilots should always visit this LZ before launch and be sure the landing area will be clear at the time of intended landing.
 On approach, be prepared to call out your intentions and control your landing to avoid non-participants.
 After landing, promptly fold your glider and exit the LZ.
 If needed, act as a safety spotter for pilots landing behind you.

-The Bigfoot LZ is permanently closed to all flight operations.
+The Bigfoot LZ is permanently closed and unavailable for landings.